abhijitxroy/aws-basics/README.md

 5. **📦 Advanced Services**: Move on to **ECS**, **EKS**, **CloudWatch**, **SQS/SNS**, **Load Balancer**, and **Auto Scaling Group** for container orchestration, monitoring, and scaling.

-This path is designed to build your knowledge step by step, ensuring a deep understanding of AWS services.

-## 🤝 How to Contribute
-We welcome contributions from everyone!
-Here's how you can help:

-1. **🍴 Fork the Repo**: Start by forking the repository and cloning it locally.
-2. **🌿 Create a Branch**: Make a new branch for your contributions.
-3. **🛠️ Make Changes**: Add tutorials, fix issues, or enhance existing content.
-4. **📬 Submit a Pull Request**: Submit your changes with a clear description, and we'll review them!

 ## 📚 Useful Resources and References
 Boost your learning with these additional resources: